michaelockenden/algorand-flask/blog/blogpost.md

 Now add `from .algod import send_txn` to `views.py`.

 You can now test out sending algorand back to the dispenser with the address GD64YIY3TWGDMCNPP553DZPPR6LDUSFQOIJVFDPPXWEG3FVOJCCDBBHU5A.
-Make sure you have enough funds or the transaction will fail.
+Make sure you have enough funds, or the transaction will fail.

 # Implementing a Login System with Flask-Login